buildclubai/bitesize-notebook-financial-advisor/README.md

 ## License

-This project is open-source and available under the MIT License.
+This project is open-source and available under the GPLv3 License.